Isabel Bacardit: Biography

-In 1988 she moves to Mallorca, where she comes in contact with the theatre works of the Polish author Tadeusz Kantor.
-She creates the portfolio "The right to live in peace", with paintings inspired by the theatre of this author.
+In 1988 she moved to Mallorca, where she came in contact with the theatre works of the Polish author Tadeusz Kantor.
+She created the portfolio "The right to live in peace", with paintings inspired by the theatre of this author.

-In 1989 she takes up residence in Santa Coloma de Farnés (Spain).
-In the midst of nature she changes her themes dramatically.
-Her work finds inspiration in the landscape, light and silence.
-She leaves her work on the theme of death, with its dense materiality, behind, moving towards watercolours and transparencies.
+In 1989 she took up residence in Santa Coloma de Farnés (Spain).
+In the midst of nature she changed her themes dramatically.
+Her work found inspiration in the landscape, light and silence.
+She left her work on the theme of death, with its dense materiality, behind, moving towards watercolours and transparencies.

-In 1990 she lives in Rio de Janeiro, where she works with organisations for the welfare of street children, gives painting classes and establishes her studio in the gallery Maria Teresa Vieira.
-In Salvador de Bahia she exhibits a series of erotic drawings at the University of Fine Arts.
+In 1990 she lived in Rio de Janeiro, where she worked with organisations for the welfare of street children, gave painting classes and established her studio in the gallery Maria Teresa Vieira.
+In Salvador de Bahia she exhibited a series of erotic drawings at the University of Fine Arts.

-In 1991 she arrives in Chile.
-She exhibits in the gallery Buchi in Santiago de Chile and lives in Valparaiso.
+In 1991 she arrived in Chile.
+She exhibited in the gallery Buchi in Santiago de Chile and lives in Valparaíso.
 She collaborates with various artists: Edgard del Canto (painter), Alma Martinoia (painter), Ivo Vergara (painter), Cristina Correa (painter), Teresa Olivera (actress), Hernan Varela (stained glass artist) and Víctor Barrientos Ormazábal (actor and theatre director).
-With them, she founds the theatre company "Theatre only for Fools".
+With them, she founded the theatre company "Theatre only for Fools".

-She begins her series "Earth, Air, Water and Fire".
-On request of the cultural centre Las Condes of Santiago de Chile she builds a large scale sculpture out of papier-mache and acrylics: "Bird Woman" which is dedicated to the flamenco dancer Carmen Amaya.
-For the theatre company "Theatre of Silence" she creates the life size puppets of the play "Taca taca mon amour" by Mauricio Celedón.
+She began her series "Earth, Air, Water and Fire".
+On request of the cultural centre Las Condes of Santiago de Chile she built a large scale sculpture out of papier-mache and acrylics: "Bird Woman" which was dedicated to the flamenco dancer Carmen Amaya.
+For the theatre company "Theatre of Silence" she created the life size puppets of the play "Taca taca mon amour" by Mauricio Celedón.

-In 1994 she returns to Barcelona.
-She abandons abstract painting and returns to the figurative.
+In 1994 she returned to Barcelona.
+She abandoned abstract painting and returns to the figurative.
 In this period stand out: